 Exposure due to hand to mouth transfer has also been included in the calculations as a worst-case approach.
 According to the TNsG on human exposure, part II, 2002 it is expected that adults will ingest the amount applied to fingers.
 The surface of the fingers is approximately 4% of the treated body surface.
-The oral exposures are for the age groups 13-17 years and < 12 years are calculated for the whole hands, i.e. approximately 8% of the treated body surface (head, arms, hands, legs and feet according to US EPA Child-Specific Exposure Factors Handbook, 2002).
+For the age groups 13-17 years and < 12 years the ingested amount is considered to be the amount on the whole hands, i.e. approximately 8% of the treated body surface (head, arms, hands, legs and feet according to US EPA Child-Specific Exposure Factors Handbook, 2002).